astuyve/astuyve.github.io/_posts/2023-04-07-introducing-response-streaming.md

 ## Enabling

 To enable Streaming Responses, developers will have to modify their function code slightly.
 Your handler will need to use a new decorator available in the Lambda runtime for Node 14, 16, or 18, which wraps your handler.
+This decorator is injected directly in the runtime, so you don't need to import any packages.
+A user [extracted the method from the base lambda image](https://gist.github.com/magJ/63bac8198469b6a25d5697ad490d31e6#file-index-mjs-L925) quite some time ago, so this launch has clearly been planned for a while.

 Here's an example from the launch post:
 ```javascript